condeo/codingChallenge/readme.md

 to this line:
 repair_data,repair_created = CarRepair.objects.get_or_create(id=row.id,assigned_mechanic = repair_mechanic)

-#TODO: Need to implement the unittest cases
+    -TODO: Need to implement the unittest cases
-#TODO: should change iteration in gen_reports.py to lambda expression
+    -TODO: should change iteration in gen_reports.py to lambda expression
-#Gotcha: There might be a small issue with Rich's record for repair type D. Need to dig in further
+    -Gotcha: There might be a small issue with Rich's record for repair type D. Need to dig in further

-#sample output would be:

-                      Avg resp. time above National avg.
-Mechanic repair type
-Bob      A                       0.0                  no Ousmane  A                       1.5                 yes
-         B                       1.0                 yes
-Rich     A                       0.0                  no
-         D                       1.5                 yes
-Simone   E                       1.0                 yes